nesi/puppet-puppet/README.markdown

 * **external_nodes**: ENC executable without any parameters
 * **access_log_format**: Specifies the logging format used in the vhost access log.
 The default is undefined which will use the default format configured for the Apache instance.
 * **custom_fragment**: Includes a custom fragment into the Puppet master application vhost configuration.
 The default is undefined, which does not add a custom fragment.
+* **enable_vhost**: When set to true the `puppet::master` class will create an `apache::vhost` instance with all the recommended settings.
+Defaults to true; set to false to define your own `apache::vhost` instance for the puppetmaster.

 **NOTE**: Setting the `http` report handler without providing a reporting URL to the `reporturl` parameter may lead to unexpected behaviour by the Puppetmaster.